“When the moon hits your eye like a big pizza pie… that’s amore.”

 - 1 clove garlic

-- 1 Tbsp olive oil (find organic, unrefined olive oil here)
+- 1 Tbsp olive oil (find unrefined extra virgin olive oil here)

 - basil, thyme, oregano (to taste)

 Blend all ingredients in a blender or food processor (we use and HIGHLY recommend a Vitamix) and it’s ready to use!

 This recipe makes enough for about 5 large pizzas and can be doubled if you want to freeze more.